 Customers and organisations requiring an interpreting/translation service from Clear Voice must complete an Account Registration form.

-If you book, use or purchase a service with Clear Voice, we will collect and store this onto our secure database.
+If you receive a quote, book, use or purchase a service with Clear Voice, we will collect and store this onto our secure database.

 Data and documentation will be retained for a period of seven years beyond the last date of entry on the records.
 Any paper documentation is disposed of by secure shredding.
 Electronic files will be deleted securely by the IT Department.